Godehardt2003/Advanced-Shared-Cockpit-for-PMDG-777-and-MSFS2024/README.md

 If you restart ASC you have to press "move window into virtual monitor" then "get window back" then "move window into..."
 AGAIN!!!
 VERY IMPORTANT!

 ## Support
 I'll give support on my PMDG 777 Weight And Balance Tool Discord Server which is another project by myself.
-Visit [https://skygroup-virtual.com/](https://skygroup-virtual.com/) and click on the Discord icon at the top menu.
+Visit [https://skygroup-virtual.com/](https://skygroup-virtual.com/) and click on the Discord icon.

 &copy; Tom Kadler